 Drew and Boo Adopt Lou and Sue (written at age 14) – Drew and Boo adopt rescue animals and they reinforce being responsible pet owners and never bullying animals.

-Drew Moves (written at age 15) – (coming soon) Drew moves to a new school and he overcomes his fear by forgetting judgment and accepting the new people he meets.
+Drew Moves (written at age 15) – Drew moves to a new school and he overcomes his fear by forgetting judgment and accepting the new people he meets.
 He learns to appreciate diversity and embraces the richness of other cultures.
 No matter where he goes, the kids all have common interests.

 Brandon was inspired and volunteered to create the beautiful illustrations for Justine.
 The book was copyrighted and sent to Samantha.
 Justine’s Aunt Rita loved the book and Justine sent her books to donate to Aunt Rita’s local libraries and a children’s camp.
 Brandon, who is extremely creative, and always thinking of others, created an interactive children’s App of the book, "Drew’s Dancing Drum."
 Since the free App went global several schools requested copies of the book and even suggested they do another book.
 Justine, thinking about her Gold Award Project for Girl Scouts, decided this would be a great project to “give back” to the community.
 Justine wrote “Discussion Points” for each of the books – like Book Club questions – questions parents and educators could use as a tool to engage children to reinforce the kindness and anti-bullying messages in the books.
 She noted that children’s books do not come with discussion points.
 Justine, at age-12, wrote, “Drew Meets Boo,” The App was created.
 Then, came requests for it to be translated into Mandarin and Spanish.
 Justine and Brandon have proudly donated books to schools, parents, teachers, churches, libraries and more.

-They now have five books in the series –
+The books in the series –

 Drew’s Dancing Drum (written at age 11) – Drew is bullied for his passion for drumming.
 He overcomes his bullying with the help of his father.